tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 - Now we need to implement the `createLabelsAndButtons()` function - add this to **main.js**:

 **Note: We are using the Futura font below, which might not be on your machine.
 If it's not, just use Verdana or similar.
-In Part IV, you are going to chnage the text over to a downloaded font anyway.**
+In Part IV, you are going to change the text over to a downloaded web font anyway.**

 ![Screenshot](_images/circle-blast-9.jpg)